 The Clinton County Historical Association will host the lecture “Isaac Johnson: Slave, Soldier, Quarryman, Master Mason, Contractor” by Cornel “Corky” Reinhart, on Tuesday, July 13th, in Plattsburgh.
 [Read more…] about Isaac Johnson: A Soldier, Quarryman, Master Mason

 The architecture of Saratoga Springs is remarkable, and the tangible link to our past.
 However some gems have been lost through the ages, due to fire and folly.
 One such wonder was the Saratoga Bath House, formerly at 25 Phila Street.

-After the Marvin House at the northeast corner of Division Street and Broadway in Saratoga Springs was destroyed by fire in 1865, it was quickly rebuilt as the city’s largest hotel.
+After the Marvin House at the northwest corner of Division Street and Broadway in Saratoga Springs was destroyed by fire in 1865, it was quickly rebuilt as the city’s largest hotel.
 In the early 1880s it was renamed The Arlington Hotel briefly before being purchased by William W. Worden in 1885.
 He renamed it The Worden Hotel at the request of guests who honored him with a dinner celebrating his purchase.
 [Read more…] about Saratoga’s Worden Hotel: A Short History